vrutkovs/blog/content/posts/okd-with-victoriametrics.md

     storageDataPath: /vm-data
 ```

-We need to place it in `openshift-monitoring` namespace so that OKD console could query it.
+We need to place it in the `openshift-monitoring` namespace so that OKD console could query it.

 Now we can deploy `VMAgent` so that it would convert prometheus-operator's `ServiceMonitors`/`PodMonitoring` into VM-specific objects:
 ```yaml